-As a Cayman Island resident company, the Company is not subject to income tax.
+Under the current law of the Cayman Islands,, the Company is not subject to income tax.

 The Company's PRC subsidiaries are subject to income tax at the statutory rate of 25% in accordance to the PRC Corporate Income Tax Laws and regulations.
 Further, under the same tax guidance, dividends paid by PRC enterprises out of profits earned post-2007 to non-PRC tax resident investors are subject to PRC dividend withholding tax of 10%.
 A lower withholding tax rate may be applied based on applicable tax treaty with certain jurisdictions.